federueda/ASW/README.md

 ## 6. Continous Delivery (show pipeline in Travis-CI)

-## 7. IDE (favorite shortcuts)
+## 7. IDE

 The IDE used for this project is [Pycharm](https://www.jetbrains.com/pycharm/).
-This is a very famous IDE and supports lot of languages and has great features as smart code completition, error highlighting, etc.
+This is a very famous IDE and supports several programming languages and has great features as smart code completition, error highlighting, etc.

 Very useful shortcuts that I used for coding in Pycharm: